Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Shadow 3D Heading Style

-So, here it is for you and I hope you like it too.
-First, we will implement it with a simple and easy-to-understand method.
-After that, we will write a common routine that can drive the animation on any form with one or two lines of code.
+So, here it is for you.
+I hope you’ll enjoy it as much as I do.
+We’ll first explore a simple, easy-to-understand version of this method and then move on to a more versatile, reusable routine that can drive the animation on any form with just one or two lines of code.

 Command Button Design.